+2) We agree.

+Observation 1: 8 companies replied Q1: 3 companies agree with observations and all companies agree that Power saving in RRC_Connected mode is the main target and power saving requires joint efforts between network and UE.

+Proposal 1: Power saving in RRC_Connected requires joint efforts between network and UE.

 For 5G/NR design, network energy efficiency and UE energy efficiency are listed as two key performance indicators in [4].

 For UE energy efficiency, which means the capability of a UE to sustain much better mobile broadband data rate while minimizing the UE modem energy consumption both qualitative and quantitative KPIs are required.
 Although only a qualitative KPI is captured now, it is also specified that based on the study, more detailed quantitative assessment can be performed and a conclusion on this matter is expected from the on-going power saving study.